Select NOAA-NWS Forecast Office Text Products

 .HYDROLOGY...

-There are currently no hydrologic concerns through early next
+There are no hydrologic concerns from Thursday afternoon

 &&